dproctor/katie-doug-wedding-site/schedule.md

 # Schedule

-We anticipate an early afternoon ceremony on Saturday.
-Please check back in January for a more detailed weekend schedule.
+We anticipate hosting welcome drinks on Friday evening, an early afternoon ceremony on Saturday, and a farewell brunch on Sunday morning.

+Please check back for a detailed schedule in late March / early April 2020!